KrownWealth/Beginner-Project-HTML-CSS/README.md

 # Random Quote Generator

-Aim: Genearte each new quote at random when new quote button is trigger
+Aim: Generate each new quote at random when new quote button is trigger

 # Programming Languages